 These Tex-Mex Meatballs with Mexican Cauliflower Rice are another favorite that utilize several of these spices, as do my Roasted Kabocha and Eggplant Tacos with Poblano Crema.

-Not everyone is familiar with the flavor profiles of each of these spices, so here’s a little crash course, along with some helpful tips from the Spicely Organics product pages on the Simply Real Foods Market website:
+Not everyone is familiar with the flavor profiles of each of these spices, so here’s a little crash course, along with some helpful tips from the Spicely Organics product pages:

 - Cayenne pepper brings the heat and color to many dishes such as enchiladas, Cajun hot sauce, and curries.